Bill Bruford: 2009–2022: Retirement

+2022–present: Return to music

 The Pete Roth Trio performing at the Hampstead Jazz Club on 1 November 2024.
 From left to right are Mike Pratt (bass), Pete Roth (guitar) and Bill Bruford (drums).

 In 2022, Bruford ended his retirement to join the Pete Roth Trio, a jazz group led by guitarist Pete Roth who was his former drum technician over 20 years prior.
 Bruford described his return to drumming as "explosive, unexpected, and very sudden.
 I remember passing someone else's kit one day, sitting down, and feeling exhilarated all over, urgently and violently keen to start all over again."
-The band play small venues mostly in the south-east of England, and will tour through 2025.
+The band play small venues mostly in the south-east of England, and toured through 2025.

 On 3 August 2023, Bruford made an unannounced appearance at the John Wetton tribute concert in East Sussex, playing a live run-through of Bryan Ferry's cover of "Let's Stick Together", which Wetton had played on, with Phil Manzanera, Guy Pratt, and Chris Difford.